angular/angular/modules/angular2/docs/core/01_templates.md

 </template>
 ```

-NOTE: Only Instantiator directives can be placed on the template element.
+NOTE: Only Viewport directives can be placed on the template element.
 (Decorators and Components are not allowed.)

 ### Template Microsyntax